Corneliusbusch/SumdogChallenge/README.md

 3. Should the HTTP error code for "Bad Request" (400) be returned for a specified range outside of 0 and 100000 or would you prefer a more specific error code?
     - A 400 error is fine

-The implementation is done is Python using the Flask framework.
+The implementation is done using Python3 with the Flask framework.
 To test the functionality of the actual task, please open localhost and visit the route '/generate_addition'.
 Add the parameters 'end' and 'start' to the url like '/generate_addition?start=11&end=20'.
 The API's response will then be printed on the screen.